Algo-k/Gamma-Lang/README.md

 This repository is about new Gamma Programming Language
 ## Gamma Syntax
 I will publish syntax and examples in this repository soon.
+For know about syntax and other things see wiki:[Wiki](https://github.com/Algo-k/Gamma-Plus-Plus-Lang/wiki)
 ## Compiler Releases
 I am currently working on compiler.
 I will publish releases of compiler here.